The Johnson

 place was only 35 acres.
 The fact that his cactus finally died was one of several clues toward the

-successful invention and development of GW’s “Kactus Kicker” tool.
+successful invention and development of GW’s “Kill Your Cactus System” tool.

-GW’s Kactus Kicker process killed the cactus on his place in only several months, with dramatically less
+GW’s Kill Your Cactus System process killed the cactus on his place in only several months, with dramatically less

 actual work.
 GW invested experimentally a total of about 4 hours an acre on his place, and it